-Seychelles international trusts (Seychelles trusts) are provided for by the International Trusts Act 1994.
+Seychelles international trusts (Seychelles trusts) are provided for by the Trusts Act 2021, which replaced the International Trusts Act 1994.
 A Seychelles trust is a legal arrangement created when the owner of assets (the settlor) transfers ownership of those assets to a trustee to hold and administer under the terms of a trust deed for the benefit of beneficiaries or for a specified purpose.

 Trusts are commonly used by to hold investments such as company shares, bonds and real estate or as part of a family office structure.